 4. Is the city still planning on forming a police department?

 Yes, the police department is still in the plans.
 Some of the money gained from the Special Purpose Local Option Sales Tax (SPLOST) will be used to buy equipment for the new department.
 A feasibility study was recently completed by UGA's Carl Vinson Institute to determine the cost and manpower needs of a police department.
 The study is being reviewed by the city's Public Safety Committee.

 5. What parks and recreational areas will the city be responsible for?

 There are nine (9) parks totaling more than 2,674 acres and a senior center in Stonecrest.
 These include Browns Mill Park and Aquatic Center, Southeast Athletic Complex, Davidson Arabia Mountain Nature Preserve, and Lou Walker Senior Center.
-The mayor and council recently discussed acquiring the parks individually instead of all at once.
-The acquisitions should begin in 2019.
-The city is planning on hiring a Parks and Recreational Director later this year.

 6. Will my taxes go up with the new city plans?